parameterIT/tool/documentation/docs/model.md

     @abstractmethod
     def getDesc(self) -> Dict:
         """
-        getDesc returns a dictionary describing the quality model.
+        get_desc returns a dictionary describing the quality model.

         The first level of the dictionary should be two keys:
         - metrics